webpack/webpack.js.org/src/content/guides/getting-started.md

   - anshumanv
 ---

 webpack is used to compile JavaScript modules.
-Once [installed](/guides/installation), you can interface with webpack either from its [CLI](/api/cli) or [API](/api/node).
+Once [installed](/guides/installation), you can interact with webpack either from its [CLI](/api/cli) or [API](/api/node).
 If you're still new to webpack, please read through the [core concepts](/concepts) and [this comparison](/comparison) to learn why you might use it over the other tools that are out in the community.

 W> Since webpack v5.0.0-beta.1 the minimum Node.js version to run webpack is 10.13.0 (LTS)